erthward/geonomics/README.rst

   .              .    :::                      :::::  ::              ::::: .              .
            .        .  ::                      ::::                      .
                           . ::                                     .                .

-**Geonomics** allows users to build and run arbitrarily complex, forward-time, agent-based, and spatially explicit simulations for landscape genomics.
-It is designed to allow novice Python users to create sophisticated simulations with minimal code, while also allowing advanced users a high level of extensibility and customizability.

-We will continue to expand and add functionality in future versions.
-Please contact us with questions, suggestions, or requests!

 Main Features
 -------------
 The following is a short list of highlights.
 For the full monty, please see